rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

     /// @param _to The destination of the transfer
     /// @param _amount The amount of the transfer
-    /// @return False if the controller does not authorize the transfer function onTransfer(address _from, address _to, uint256 _amount) returns(bool) {
+    /// @return False if the controller does not authorize the transfer
-      Log(_from, _to, _amount);
+    // BK Ok
+    function onTransfer(address _from, address _to, uint256 _amount) returns(bool) {
+      // BK CHECK - The following line will generate a lot of additional event logs Log(_from, _to, _amount);
       return transferable;
     }